ElenaKush/Practical-ML-Course-/README.md

 In the project we explored data, preprocessed it for modelling, chose an appropriate validation strategy, built several models and evaluated their quality.

-S. the Project Write Up on the https://elenakush.github.io/Practical-ML-Course-/Prediction.html.
-S. the detailed EDA for the Assignment on the https://elenakush.github.io/Practical-ML-Course-/EDA.html